jonathanmueller-whs/bookmarklets/readme.md

 ### Quirks

 - Leading spaces can break the script.
-- Pressing `Cancel` instead of `OK` in the prompts can cause the script to fail, or generate an error in the DOM (Particularly in Kibana pages.)
+- Pressing `Cancel` instead of `OK` in the prompts can cause the script to fail, or generate an error in the DOM (particularly in Kibana pages.)
-- Splunk time stamps are only in PST.
-The script determines the timezone based on time offset used by the browser.
-This can cause the the results to vary if the time zones represented in Kibana and splunk are not consistent.
+- Splunk time stamps are only in Pacific time.
+Be sure to include the timezone from the Splunk timestamp, PST or PDT (represented above as `TMZ`), otherwise the script may error out.